London Waterloo station: Station facilities

 The major transport interchange at Waterloo comprises London Waterloo, Waterloo East, Waterloo Underground station, and several bus stops.
 There are more than 130 automated ticket gates on the station concourse, along with another 27 in the subway below.

 A four-faced clock hangs in the middle of the main concourse.
 Each panel has a diameter of 5 ft 6 in.
 It was erected as part of the early 20th century rebuilding and designed by Gents' of Leicester.
 In 2010, the clock was fitted with technology to automatically switch to and from British Summer Time.
 Meeting "under the clock at Waterloo" is a traditional rendezvous.

 Platforms

-There are 24 platforms at this stations, numbered 1-24 from the South East to the North West (left to right when viewed from the passenger entrance):
+There are 24 platforms at this station, numbered 1–24 from the South East to the North West (left to right when viewed from the passenger entrance):